By Heather Huston, Assistant Service Manager, BizFilings

 An S corporation may have some potential disadvantages, including:

 - Stock ownership restrictions.
 An S corporation can have only one class of stock, although it can have both voting and non-voting shares.
 Therefore, there can’t be different classes of investors who are entitled to different dividends or distribution rights.
-Also, there cannot be more than 100 shareholders.
-Foreign ownership is prohibited, as is ownership by certain types of trusts and other entities.
+Also, the number of shareholders is limited - there cannot be more than 100 shareholders.
+Foreign ownership is prohibited (ex: a non-resident alien cannot be an owner), as is ownership by certain types of trusts and other entities.

 - Closer IRS scrutiny.
 Because amounts distributed to a shareholder can be dividends or salary, the IRS scrutinizes payments to make sure the characterization conforms to reality.
 As a result, wages may be recharacterized as dividends, costing the corporation a deduction for compensation paid.
 Conversely, dividends may be recharacterized as wages, which subjects the corporation to employment tax liability.